OpenCilk/www.opencilk.org/CONTRIBUTING.md

 edit the repository directly.
 You will be asked to submit a pull request, and there is no need to use GitHub Issues.
 For bigger things, please use GitHub Issues&mdash;by searching the existing issues, creating a new issue if needed, and adding comments to track progress.

-After you submit a pull request, a member of the OpenCilk organization will review your suggestion and get back to you within one business day.
+After you submit a pull request, a member of the OpenCilk organization will review your suggestion and try to get back to you within one business day.

 ## Distilling the goals of one page